share

 Along the way to the castle, we passed picturesque, pebblestone alleys lined with shops, cafés and restaurants.
 A lovely place to sit at for a drink is Blue Dream, which boasts beautiful sea views.
 Another relaxing place to hang out is Agua Clara.

 Summer is the busiest time to visit Peñíscola as it’s a popular beach destination.
 In the evenings, the town buzzes with throngs of people strolling around or eating and drinking at one of the many alfresco cafés and restaurants.
+The best time to visit Peñíscola is in the (early) spring and autumn months when it’s cooler and less busy.

 The most popular areas to stay at are along the northern beaches.
 However, check out the area just south of the old town.
 The broad arc of sand south of the old town is often quieter and it’s perfect for families as the bay is shallow and is protected by dikes.
 This is also a quieter part of town, compared to the area just west and north of the old town, yet still just a stone’s throw away from the old town.

-Peñíscola is a perfect day-trip from Valencia but is also a destination on its own.
+Peñíscola is a perfect day trip from Valencia but is also a destination on its own.
 Visitors can spend several days wandering the town’s lovely alleys and absorbing the medieval atmosphere, and combine this with a lazy beach holiday full of sunshine, golden sands, paella and sangria! 🙂

 How to get to Peñíscola